Thank you, Dr. Hirsh, for your generous introduction.

 I encourage you to participate, serve and build genuine relationships within professional organizations.

 Build the community.
-Build the community of those, whose unique needs we seek to fulfil, empower and serve.
+Build the community of those, whose unique needs we seek to fulfill, empower and serve.
 Be human…see the people… and connect with them.

 Many have already done so, but if you haven’t…it’s never too late.
 I happened upon an African Proverb that embodies the value of community.